Jason-Whitmore/rl_aao/README.md

 Under similar conditions, the AAO algorithm achieved a mean learning efficiency of 1.449 * 10^-6 over 3 runs, while the SAO algorithm achieved a mean learning efficiency of 9.207 * 10^-7 over 3 runs.

-The mean learning efficiency ratio is then 1.449 * 10^-6 / 9.207 * 10^-7 = approximately 1.574.
+The mean learning efficiency ratio is then (1.449 * 10^-6) / (9.207 * 10^-7) = approximately 1.574.

-This suggests that the AAO algorithm is 57.4% more learning efficient on the Gridworld-10x10-1r-v0 environment under similar conditions.
+This suggests that the AAO algorithm is 57.4% more learning efficient than the SAO algorithm on the Gridworld-10x10-1r-v0 environment under similar conditions.

 ## Conclusion

-Based on the results of these 3 experiments, the All Actions Optimization algorithm looks promising for achieving a higher level of learning efficiency compared to traditional model free reinforcement learning algorithms.
+Based on the results of these 3 experiments, the All Actions Optimization algorithm looks promising for achieving a higher level of learning efficiency compared to traditional reinforcement learning algorithms.

-Strangely, the learning efficiency ratio for the Gridworld-10x10-1r-v0 environment did not appear as high as the other environments, which could be worth investigation in future experiments.
+Strangely, the learning efficiency ratio for the Gridworld-10x10-1r-v0 environment did not appear as high as the other environments, which could be worth more investigation in future experiments.
-To improve confidence in the All Actions Optimization algorithm, it may be worth applying the experimental methodology in this project to many more environments, and collect more runs.
+To improve confidence in the All Actions Optimization algorithm, it may be worth applying the experimental methodology in this project to more environments and to collect more learning efficiency samples.

 ## How to run